 - white chocolate crispy balls

 - toffee bits

-- For salted caramel buttercream: Place both sugars and water into a saucepan and bring to a boil.
+- Place both sugars and water into a saucepan and bring to a boil.
 Boil until sugars melt and become a light golden-amber color.
 Remove from heat and whisk in 5 tablespoons butter (be careful as mixture will begin to bubble up).
 Place the mixture back onto the stovetop and cook for an additional minute, while whisking.
 Remove from heat and slowly pour in cream (mixture will bubble up again).
-Place the sauce over the heat again and whisk in sea salt.
+Place caramel sauce over the heat again and whisk in sea salt.
 Remove from heat and allow mixture to cool completely.